semsol/arc2/README.md

 | **MariaDB** | :heavy_check_mark: | :heavy_check_mark: | :heavy_check_mark: | :heavy_check_mark: |

 (1) As long as ARC2 uses mysqli, a connection to MySQL Server 8.0 is not possible.
 For more information, please look [here](https://github.com/semsol/arc2/commit/0ad48d61753b15ae02ff19f615b14aa52b6557f1).
 But its planned to switch to PDO ([issue](https://github.com/semsol/arc2/issues/109))

+## RDF triple store

+Please have a look into [SPARQL-support.md](SPARQL-support.md) to see which SPARQL 1.0/1.1 features are currently supported.